-- 4. To prevent rusting in the cylinders, perform the following: - Remove the ignition coil connectors and ignition coils from the spark plugs.
-Using tape or string, secure the connectors to any convenient plastic body part so that they are positioned away from the spark plugs. - Remove the spark plugs from the engine and store them in a safe place.
-Do not connect the ignition coils to the ignition coil connectors. - Pour a tablespoon (15-20 cc) of clean engine oil into each cylinder and cover the spark plug holes with a piece of cloth.
+- 4. To prevent rusting in the cylinders, perform the following: - Remove the spark plug caps from the spark plugs.
+Using tape or string, secure the caps to any convenient plastic body part so that they are positioned away from the spark plugs. - Remove the spark plugs from the engine and store them in a safe place.
+Do not connect the spark plugs to the spark plug caps. - Pour a tablespoon (15-20 cc) of clean engine oil into each cylinder and cover the spark plug holes with a piece of cloth.

-- With the engine stop switch in the RUN position, press the start button several times to crank the engine and distribute the oil. - Reinstall the spark plugs, ignition coils and ignition coil connectors. - 5.
+- With the engine stop switch in the RUN position, press the start button several times to crank the engine and distribute the oil. - Reinstall the spark plugs and spark plug caps. - 5.
 Remove the battery and charge it fully.
 Store it in an area protected from freezing temperatures and direct sunlight.
-Slow charge the battery (page 165) once a month. - 6.
+Slow charge the battery (page 139) once a month. - 6.
 Wash and dry your motorcycle.
 Wax all painted surfaces (except matte painted surfaces).
-Apply rust-inhibiting oil to the chrome pieces.
+Apply rust-inhibiting oil to the chrome pieces. - 7.
+Inflate the tires to their recommended pressures (page 124).